-You can reduce the levels of particulate matter pollution by reducing the amount of particulate matter produced through smoke, and by reducing vehicle emissions.
+We can reduce the levels of particulate matter pollution by reducing the amount of particulate matter produced through smoke and by reducing vehicle emissions.

 Reduce the amount of particulate matter produced through smoke:

-- Limit the use of fireplaces and wood stoves; when using these appliances, make sure that wood is being burned properly.
-Wood that is well seasoned instead of wet or green should be used.
-Stoves should also meet CSA (Canadian Standards Association) or EPA (Environmental Protection Agency) emission standards.
+- Limit the use of fireplaces and wood stoves.
+When using these appliances, make sure that wood is burned properly.
+Use wood that is well seasoned instead of wet or green.
+Stoves should also meet CSA (Canadian Standards Association) or EPA (Environmental Protection Agency) emission standards

-For more information, see HealthLinkBC File #65c Indoor Air Quality: Combustion By-products.
+For more information, see HealthLinkBC File #65c Indoor Air Quality (IAQ): Combustion By-products.

 Reduce vehicle emissions and increase fuel efficiency: